Low Power Modes in STM32 – Sleep, Stop, and Standby Modes

 }

-Basically, when the MCU wakes up because of the UART interrupt, it goes back to sleep after processing the ISR (i.e after printing the string), but when it wakes up due to the EXTI, the SLEEPONEXIT is disabled, and rest of the main function is executed as usual.
+The Blue and Green arrows indicates that when the MCU wakes up because of the EXTI interrupt the SLEEPONEXIT is disabled, and rest of the main function is executed as usual.

 In Stop mode, all clocks in the 1.2 V domain are stopped, the PLLs, the HSI and the HSE RC oscillators are disabled.
 Internal SRAM and register contents are preserved.
 STOP MODE have may different categories depending on what should be turned off.
 Below is the picture from the STM32F446RE reference manual